ab12gu/technical-notes/docs/misc/animals/cat-sitting.md

     - Try not to let her bit too hard, but she does a playful bite when you rub her belly
     - Generally she bites my toes too hard when i move them around too much in bed
 - Don't worry about knives or sharp objects, kajal is quick and smart to not get hurt
+- She likes playing with trash-type materials
+    - like if i open up new boxes, she likes playing with the plastic/cardboard

 ## Hiding